MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/how-to/cache-options.md

 ## Cache options

-`EnableSharedCacheOptions` - makes the cache static, so that it is shared between all instances of `ConfidentialClientApplication`
+`EnableSharedCacheOptions` - makes the cache static, so that it is shared between all instances of `ConfidentialClientApplication`.